 About Dr. Kristin Neff

-Kristin Neff received her doctorate from the University of California at Berkeley, studying moral development.
-She did two years of postdoctoral study at the University of Denver studying self-concept development.
-She is currently an Associate Professor of Educational Psychology at the University of Texas at Austin.
+Kristin Neff received her doctorate from the University of California at Berkeley, and is currently an Associate Professor of Educational Psychology at the University of Texas at Austin.

 During Kristin’s last year of graduate school she became interested in Buddhism and has been practicing meditation in the Insight Meditation tradition ever since.
 While doing her post-doctoral work she decided to conduct research on self-compassion – a central construct in Buddhist psychology and one that had not yet been examined empirically.
-Kristin is a pioneer in the field of self-compassion research, creating a scale to measure the construct over fifteen years ago.
+Kristin is a pioneer in the field of self-compassion research, creating a scale to measure the construct almost 20 years years ago.
 In addition to writing numerous academic articles and book chapters on the topic, she is author of the book Self-Compassion: The Proven Power of Being Kind to Yourself, and in June 2021 she will be releasing her new book Fierce Self-Compassion: How Women Can Harness Kindness to Speak Up, Claim Their Power and Thrive.